DenchiSoft/denchisoft.github.io/index.md

 If you would like to use the VTube Studio logo and other branding in your videos, please do not modify them.
 You can get them on the [branding-page](docs/branding.md).

 #### VTube Studio License
 You are not allowed to use the free version of VTube Studio for commercial purposes.
-As an individual, please buy a license ("PRO version") if you plan to use the app commercially (monetized YouTube videos, superchats).
-If you are a beta-tester, you are allowed to use the beta-version for commercial purposes.
+As an individual or small Company/VTuber Agency, please buy a license ("PRO version" per in-app purchase on Android/iOS) if you plan to use the app commercially (monetized YouTube videos, superchats).

+If you are a bigger company looking to utilize VTube Studio (ads, TV, etc.), please contact us directly.
 We offer different licensing terms for companies looking to utilize VTube Studio (ads, TV, etc.), so please contact us directly.

+Details are also available in our [end-user license agreement (EULA)](https://raw.githubusercontent.com/DenchiSoft/denchisoft.github.io/master/docs/VTube_Studio_Documentation.pdf).

 #### Open Source Licenses
 VTube Studio uses various open-source projects.
 A complete list of used software and their respective licenses can be found [here](docs/open_source_licenses.md).